For the Foodie

 DAY 2: Indulge Your Artistic Side

 • Local art, folk art, fine art, and more are featured in the many art galleries.
-However, you’ll need breakfast first, so head over to Little Gretel on River Road across from the Cibolo Trail and River Road Park.
+However, you’ll need breakfast first, so head over to Little Gretel on River Road, across from the Cibolo Trail and River Road Park.
 This charming restaurant located in one of Boerne's cornerstone buildings features a wide bakery selection as well as hearty Hill Country plates that will fuel you for a full day of fun.
 Planning on a late start?
 Enjoy a huge Sunday brunch at Las Guitarras Cocina Mexicana with a vast variety of selections including American classics, menu favorites, an omelet station, fruit, salad, fideo and more .

 • After breakfast, cross River Road and take a morning stroll along the Cibolo Trail, hugging the Cibolo Creek, and take in Art Al Fresco, an outdoor public art walking tour.

-• Looking for a more stationary lunch?
-Boerne Epicure and Gourmet Market offers a lovely outdoor patio in the heart of Boerne.
+• For lunch, Boerne Epicure and Gourmet Market offers a lovely outdoor patio in the heart of Boerne.
 Their homemade soups and handcrafted artisan sandwiches are to die for!
 Another very highly recommended lunch spot is the elegant 259 Brantley’s Bistro, where you can indulge in specialties such as quail or shrimp tacos, axis venison burger, lamb sliders, imaginative salads, and creative sandwiches.

 • Visit fine art galleries in the afternoon, such as Gallery 195, Carriage House Gallery, and Texas Treasures Fine Art Gallery.
 Then stop in for a mid-afternoon glass of wine or craft beer at Boerne Cork and Keg or Thirty Eight and Vine before dinner.

 • The Creek Restaurant is an enchanting dinner venue tucked along the Cibolo Creek near the Main Street bridge.
 Dine alfresco on the gorgeous deck or inside the historic landmark building.